Update on Islamabad Weather

-Pakistan Meteorological Department (PMD) has forecast rains in country's federal capital Islamabad on Monday.
+Dry weather is likely to prevail in most parts of the country including in federal capital Islamabad during the next twelve hours, Pakistan Meteorological Department (PMD) said.

-According to the Met Office, there are chances of light to moderate rain-wind/thunderstorm in Islamabad during evening, and night.
+According to the Met Office, there is no chance of light to moderate rain-in Islamabad on Wednesday.

-At noon, the mercury reaches around 30°C, humidity remains at 75 percent.
-Winds blew at 7km/h.
-Max UV Index was recorded at 5 which is moderate, with visibility around 5km.
+At noon, the mercury reaches around 29°C, humidity remains at around 70 percent.
+Winds blew at 6km/h.
+Max UV Index was recorded at 5 which is moderate, with visibility around 11km.

-The federal capital’s air quality was recorded at 108, which is Unhealthy.
+The federal capital’s air quality was recorded at 46, which is fair for human beings.

-Health effects can be immediately felt by sensitive groups.
-Healthy individuals may experience difficulty breathing and throat irritation with prolonged exposure.
-Limit outdoor activity.
+The air quality is generally acceptable for most individuals.
+However, sensitive groups may experience minor to moderate symptoms from long-term exposure.

 Synoptic Situation